GrHalbgott/Fossgis21-22_GroupProjectTRNK/Examples, help and additional info/specifics.md

   <summary>Calculations in Excel</summary>
 <br/>

-Input values are the frequency of pixels in a class (like "class 3 = 600.000" means that there are as many pixels having a value inside this class).
+Input values are the frequency of pixels in a class (like "class 3 = 600.000" means that there are this many pixels having a value inside this class).
 Because of the homegenic spatial resolution of Sentinel 2 each pixel is 10x10m in size, therefore if you multiply the frequency with 10 you get m<sup>2</sup>.
 Divide that number by 10.000 and you get hectares, which is better to calculate the sequestration ability with.

 </details>